8n76nn98/ToYCompiler/README.md

-# 🧸 Group 4 ToY Compiler 🧸
+# 🧸 Group 4 ToY Compiler with type-checking for Compiler design module🧸

 Please allow up to 5 seconds to compile 😄

+# Functionality and Algorithm
+we use structure to maintain the symbol table and employ the markov chain to do the type checking

 ## Makefile commands